- Collaborative Opportunities, Consortia, and Networks

 The international Serious Adverse Events Consortium (SAEC) is a non-profit biomedical research organizations.
 It is comprised of leading pharmaceutical companies, the Wellcome Trust, and academic institutions, with scientific and strategic input from the U.S. Food and Drug Administration (FDA) and other international regulatory bodies.
 Its mission is to identify DNA variants useful in understanding the risk of drug-related serious adverse events (SAEs).

 - Database of Genotypes and Phenotypes (dbGaP)

-The database of Genotypes and Phenotypes (dbGaP) is a database initiated by the NIH's National Library of Medicine (NLM).
-It is part of the National Center for Biotechnology Information (NCBI) and was developed to archive and distribute the results of studies that have investigated the interaction of genotype and phenotype.
-Such studies include genome-wide association studies, medical sequencing, molecular diagnostic assays, as well as studies of associations between genotype and non-clinical traits.
-The advent of high-throughput, cost-effective methods for genotyping and sequencing has provided powerful tools that allow for the generation of the massive amount of genotypic data required to make these analyses possible.
+The database of Genotypes and Phenotypes (dbGaP) is a database initiated by the NIH's National Library of Medicine (NLM) and is part of the National Center for Biotechnology Information (NCBI). dbGap was developed to archive and distribute the results of studies that have investigated the interaction of genotype and phenotype in humans.

 - Database of Single Base Nucleotide Substitutions (dbSNP)

-The Database of Single Base Nucleotide Substitutions (dbSNP) is the National Center for Biotechnology Information (NCBI) central repository for single base nucleotide substitutions (SNPs) and short deletion and insertion polymorphisms.
-NCBI is part of NIH's National Library of Medicine (NLM).
+The Database of Single Base Nucleotide Substitutions (dbSNP) is the National Center for Biotechnology Information (NCBI) central repository for human single nucleotide variations, microsatellites, and small-scale insertions and deletions along with publication, population frequency, molecular consequence, and genomic and RefSeq mapping information for both common variations and clinical mutations.